inoxlang/inox/docs/builtin.md

 ```
 ### http.read

-the http.read function behaves exactly like the read function but only works on HTTP resources..
+the http.read function behaves exactly like the read function but only works on HTTP resources.

 **examples**